50+ Tips to Limit Screen Time Without Conflict

 Maybe they’ll show interest in soccer, or possibly an art class, dance, or music.
 Their new activity will take the place of some of their excessive screen time, but it won’t feel like a punishment.

-Game nights with friends and family are a beautiful way to occupy your children away from screens.
+Game nights with friends and family are another beautiful way to occupy your children away from screens.
 In-person games force children to improve interpersonal communication and work through winning and losing graciously.

 Researching and implementing ways to be more sustainable as a family is another productive way to spend time without relying on screens.
 Your whole family can feel good about your unified accomplishments.